You don't really need a car to get around in Holland.

 To save money on short distances, most people in the Netherlands ride bicycle, regardless of their profession or status.
 As a newcomer you may need some time to learn how to cycle safely in busy traffic.
 Second-hand bicycles are widely available.
 If you buy one and sell it when you leave, you will have saved a lot of money on transportation.
 Don't forget to buy a decent lock, as bikes are frequently "borrowed" by others.

 The Netherlands has a very efficient public transport system.
 Trains generally run on time, with frequent connections to a wide number of destinations.
+If you want to use public transport you will need an ov-card.
 For public transport travel information, including detailed travel directions, visit 9292.

 You have a car?